DolphyWind/Electra-Lang/README.md

 ## Building on Windows

 If you are on Windows, please install [Git for Windows](https://gitforwindows.org/), and [CMake](https://cmake.org/download/) alongside a C++ compiler and add them to your PATH.
 MSVC is now supported.
-To build electra on Windows, follow the steps below.
+To build Electra on Windows, follow the steps below.

 ```bash
 # Clone the repository and cd into it